owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

 * Type safety
 * Composable

+\notelist{
+  \item Instead we use a markup DSL
+  \item There are embedded and external DSLs for HTML
+  \item Embedded means the markup is written in regular Haskell, in Haskell source files
+  \item Two popular libraries are Blaze and Lucid
+  \item For external HTML templating languages, we can use Heist or Hamlet
+  \item The external ones are typically written in separate files, but can also be embedded using quasi-quoting
+  \item These languages give is type-safe templates that are composable
+  \item They help us produce valid HTML
+}

 ## Lucid HTML Template

 ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=lucid-template}
 ```

+\notelist{
+  \item Here we see the equivalent template in Lucid
+  \item Elements are nested using function application
+  \item Elements are juxtaposed using do notation
+  \item Attributes are set using a list of pairs
+  \item Notice how some functions do not take any child content
+  \item `meta` and `link` in HTML are empty elements
+  \item In this way, Lucid and the type system help us construct valid HTML }

 ## Rendering Lucid with Scotty

 ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=lucid-handler dedent=2}
 ```

+\notelist{
+  \item We can render Lucid in a handler like this
+}

 ## Result

 ![](../../src/lucid-hello.png){width=75%}

+\notelist{
+  \item Looking at the result in a web browser, we can inspect the rendered HTML }

 ## Side Effects in Scotty

-* So far we haven't done more than sending HTML responses
+* We need more than sending HTML responses
-* We want to do IO, e.g. talk to a database
+* We want to do IO:
+    - Database queries
+    - Logging
+    - External service calls
-* IO can be done in Scotty handlers using `liftIO`
+* IO in Scotty handlers using `liftIO`

+\notelist{
+  \item So far, we have only sent HTML over the wire
+  \item We most likely need side-effects to do something useful
+  \item (read list)
+  \item We use `liftIO` in Scotty handlers to do IO
+}

 ## IO in Scotty

-* As an example, say we have this definition:
+* Given these definitions:

     ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=addNewComment}
     ```
-* We can use it in a handler:
+* We can \textit{lift} the IO action into a handler:

     ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=post-handler dedent=2}
     ```

+\notelist{
+  \item Let's look at an example of using `liftIO`
+  \item Given these definitions... (explain rest)
+}

 ## Starting with Scotty